 How is the class structured?

-In addition to the course meetings, we organize optional small learning communities (discussion groups) that meet at mutually convenient times during the week, led by undergraduate peer facilitators.
+In addition to the course meetings, we work with Duke’s Academic Resource Center to organize optional small learning communities (discussion groups) that meet at mutually convenient times during the week, led by undergraduate peer facilitators.
 These learning communities review content and work through problems that are designed to help elucidate the more difficult concepts.
 Discussion problems and activities are the basis for extra-credit opportunities in which small groups make presentations to the class.

 How is the class graded?

 75% of the grade is based on exams, and 25% on quizzes.

 There are three exams, two midterms and a final.
 Though it will be necessary to learn (memorize) some course material in preparation for these exams, the main focus of the exams will be on analysis, application, and interpretation.
 Exam questions frequently require drawings and/or short essays.